Uganda, Africa

-Plant a Seed continues to support and the Chapel that was built in 2005, Sponsored students, In 2009 Irrigation and Farm House, 2011 Protein for a Lifetime, 2025 The Green House Initiative Coleman, and God's Favor which has a chapel being built in the local orphanage in Kabale, Uganda.
+Plant a Seed continues to support many projects such as the Chapel that was built in 2005, Sponsored Students, Irrigation and Farm House in 2009, Protein for a Lifetime in 2011, The Green House Initiative Coleman in 2025, and God's Favor, which has a chapel being built in the local orphanage in Kabale, Uganda.

 Plant-A-Seed Foundation has had an incredible journey in the country of Uganda, Kabale, Uganda.